yungdena/React-Native-Calculator/README.md

 2)npx expo start

-3)Personally I used EXPO GO for development and debug
+3)I personally used EXPO GO for development and debug